Time to read: 5 mins

 The main way of affecting the price is by choosing a suitable cover level.

-Accident only is the cheapest available but as the name suggests will cover you against vet fees arising from any accidents your dog has.
+Accident only pet insurance is the cheapest available but as the name suggests will cover you against vet fees arising from any accidents your dog has.

-Time limited is an annual plan which provides cover for new injuries and illnesses occurring after the plan has started for up to 12 months from first date of treatment or the plan limit is reached, whichever happens first.
+Time limited pet cover are annual plans which provide cover for new injuries and illnesses occurring after the plan has started for up to 12 months from first date of treatment or the plan limit is reached, whichever happens first.

-Maximum benefit is an annual plan which provides cover for new injuries and illnesses occurring after the plan has started up to the maximum level.
+Maximum benefit pet insurance is an annual plan which provides cover for new injuries and illnesses occurring after the plan has started up to the maximum level.
+These policies allow you to claim for the same treatment year after year, however as soon as the limit is reached that condition is excluded and can no longer be claimed for.

 What are common problems I need to protect against?